 The Baltic States are very affordable among all of the destinations in Europe.
 Let’s go through each of these three capitals of the Baltic States in-depth:

 Lithuania is an ex-soviet country which is full of nature and booming nightlife.

 Stay at the capital of Lithuania, Vilnius.
 Vilnius has a vibrant nightlife.
-Alcohol and beer snacks are the bombs and the best part is they come cheap.
+Alcohol and beer snacks are the bombs, and the best part is they come cheap.
 I mean, if that is not a win-win situation, then I don’t know what is.

-Another destination to look out in Lithuania is the famous Hill of Witches, which has the wooden status of dragons, goddesses, and devils.
+Another destination to look out for in Lithuania is the famous Hill of Witches, which has the wooden status of dragons, goddesses, and devils.
 I mean, it is creepy but a sight worth seeing, right?